KarenCounselling rmbacp (Accred)

 Other areas of counselling I deal with

-Gift cards are available, but please note that all client work and information will remain confidential and that recipients must want to access therapy for themselves.
+Gift cards are available, but all client work and information will remain confidential and the recipients must want to access therapy for themselves.

-Terms and conditions: There is a £10 room-booking fee for cancellations within 24 hours of your appointment time, so please give as much notice as possible.
+Terms and conditions: There is a non-refundable fee policy for cancellations within 24 hours of your appointment time, so please give as much notice as possible to avoid this happening.